camillefrayssinhes/thepandassurfers.github.io/index.md

 ### What Can We Learn From the Data?

-A question sprang to our attention during the analysis of thE above plots.
+A question sprang to our attention during the analysis of the above plots.
 Is the stock price correlated to the quotations related to Apple?
 Let's investigate the **relationship between the fluctuations of the stock market of Apple and the media coverage related to this company** for a period of 13 years (2008–2020).
 Combining the former observations, we can look into the evolution of the Apple stock price in a joint relation of the number of quotations related to Apple in the media.

 COMMENTER CE GRAPH